derekr/drk.es/src/about/index.md

 the web experience.
 Design and engineering worked very closely (the ofifce was a tiny laundromat :p) from conception through implementation of features and entire flows.
 Here I also developed my skills for product planning and management which helped me appreciate the entire development process holistically.
+Some notable products I helped ship are the membership offering [Extra Awesome][diy-ea], a mobile friendly revamp of our [join flow][diy-join] increasing conversion and d3 powered user insights in to their progress on DIY.

 Now in **2015** I'm looking for another project to work on!
 I'm at a place in my career where I not only want to create great work, but I'm excited about helping